BinaryIgor/The-Simplest-Web-Stack/ops/README.md

-# Scripts to automate operations
+# Automation of all kinds of operations

 ## Setup env
 ```